 When a job is finished I transfer it to what I call my Active Archive Drive which is a pair of drives set up as a mirrored JBOD.
 There the files exist on two identical drives.
 As with the system hard drive I have a pair of external hard drives on which I make identical backups keeping one in the studio and rotating it into storage in the safe deposit box.

 When the Active Archive Drives gets full they become Permanent Archive Drives.
 I take one drive of the pair and store it in the safe deposit box, and keep the other in the studio to access files when needed.
 The Permanent Archive Drives in my studio are mounted in a Wiebetech eSATA enclosure and are spun up when I need.
 At least once a year I take the Permanent Archive Drives from the safe, re-write all data, and swap the ones that had been in storage for the set that is kept in studio.

 I don’t claim that this is the ultimate best practice but believe that I am taking reasonable precautions against drive failure, or loss due to theft or fire.
 Last time I checked in his Digital Asset Management book Peter Krough recommended keeping one set of all files on a different kind of media.
 This seems like a prudent precaution which I recognize I need to implement.

-Alan Karchmer, Photographer Spotlight
+Tags: Alan Karchmer, Photographer Spotlight